 Education graduates also receive a teaching certificate from the Association of Christian Schools International (ACSI) which is recognized in Christian schools throughout the world.
 This certification opens up additional opportunities to teach in Christian schools in the United States and abroad.

-Dr. Linnea J. Lyding is an assistant professor and the interim department chair of the Education Department at Arizona Christian University (ACU).
+Dr. Linnea J. Lyding is an associate professor and department chair of the Education Department at Arizona Christian University (ACU).
 Since coming to ACU in 2012, Dr. Lyding has been a champion for excellence in the department.
 Based on her knowledge of the complexity of classroom teaching, she redesigned the student teaching experience to maximize ACU student learning.
 She has focused her passion for Excellence in Teaching and Learning both in the education classes she teaches and in workshops that she has presented to ACU faculty and adjuncts.
 Dr. Lyding is also instrumental in designing the new Early Childhood Emphasis.